Caleydo/caleydo-doc/basics.md

 The Selection Info view shows information about the currently selected elements.
 Whenever you mouse-over or click an element in any of the Caleydo views, it is added to the selection info view.
 Dark-orange shows clicked and light orange shows mouse-hovered elements.
 It is possible to select multiple items, also multiple items of different types of data.
 In the shown example, one gene and one sample has been clicked, and also one additional sample has been hovered.
 You can also copy the identifiers of selections to the clipboard using the button in the view's toolbar.
 If a gene has been selected, you can search for this gene in [GeneCards](http://www.genecards.org/) by clicking on the corresponding button in the toolbar.
 ![](i/selection_info.png "Selection Info GUI")

-You can **clear all selections** by clicking on the "Clear All Selections" button in the general toolbar.
+You can **clear all selections** by clicking on the *Clear All Selections* button in the general toolbar.

 ## Search
 In the search view you can search for any IDs in all loaded datasets.